coffee2code/text-hover/readme.txt

 == Installation ==

 1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting
-1. Unzip `text-hover.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `text-hover.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Go to the `Settings` -> `Text Hover` admin settings page and customize the settings (namely to define the terms/acronyms and their explanations).
 1. Use the terms/acronyms in posts and/or pages (terms/acronyms appearing in existing posts will also be affected by this plugin)